dustywhite7/Econ8310/SlidesCode/7 - Lasso.md

 # Lasso Regression

 1. Choose how many parameters we are willing to incorporate in our model
-2. Increment by varying $\lambda$ until our model has the specified number of parameters!
+2. Iterate by varying $\lambda$ until our model has the preferred (or needed) number of parameters!

 ---